 “We’re going to see Daniel King,” he said.

 Just like that, the lightheadedness vanished.
 “Um, what?”

 “And I didn’t say anything in the van because my father might have bugged it.”

-“Now we need to quit wasting time and get back in the van before he looks at the GPS tracker on it and wonders why the hell we’re parked on the side of the road.”
+“Now we need to quit wasting time and get back on the road before he looks at the GPS tracker on it and wonders why the hell we’re parked here.”

 Copyright © 2020 by Navessa Allen

 All rights reserved.
 No part of this publication may be reproduced, distributed, or transmitted in any form or by any means, including photocopying, recording, or other electronic or mechanical methods, without the prior written permission of the author, except in the case of brief quotations embodied in critical reviews and certain other noncommercial uses permitted by copyright law.